-5.2.3 Effect of online advertising on customer retention
+5.2.3 Effect of online advertising and business sustainability.

 Online advertising in this organization has been effectively adopted by the organization.
-K2 Telecom Limited has embraced the use of online advertising and social media as a whole concept.
-The use of websites and other online searches are embraced by the K2 Telecom Limited and this enhances the online advertising and impacts positively on business sustainability of K2 Telecom Limited.
+Uganda Telecom Limited has embraced the use of online advertising and social media as a whole concept.
+The use of websites and other online searches are embraced by the Uganda Telecom Limited and this enhances the online advertising and impacts positively on business sustainability of Uganda Telecom Limited.